sudoyashi/da_cabby/docs/_posts/2022-03-18-cadtotherescue.markdown

 categories: cad
 ---

 I've stalled on making a video on my bike carb conversion long enough.
-It has technically been running... albeit very poorly.
+It has technically been running...  very poorly.
 Running poorly after a year since making my first video isn't convincing anybody, so I decided to do it properly.

 (idle sound)